microsoft/FluidFramework/docs/content/docs/concepts/containers-runtime.md

 From the Fluid service perspective, the container is the atomic unit of Fluid.
 The service does not know about anything inside of a Fluid container.

-That being said, app logic is handled by Fluid objects and state is handled by the Distributed Data Structures within the Fluid objects.
+That being said, app logic is handled by Fluid objects and state is handled by the distributed data structures within the Fluid objects.

 ## What does the Fluid container do?